Strife-01/PY4E/README.md

 # PY4E
-This repository represents my pursue with the Python For Everybody Course
+This repository represents my pursue with the Python For Everybody Book